 If you think you have or already had COVID-19, it is also important to make sure it is safe to be around you after your health improves.
-The CDC recommends people who have recovered from coronavirus symptoms wait ten days after symptoms first appeared and twenty-four hours without a fever (without medication) or other symptoms.
+The CDC recommends people who have recovered from coronavirus symptoms wait 10 days after symptoms first appeared and 24 hours without a fever (without medication) or other symptoms.
 You can also get tested to see if you are still a risk to others.

 “Each person on any of the KU campuses will be asked to take a pledge of personal accountability and community health,” said Neufeld.
 “This pledge includes actions like wearing face masks, practicing social distancing, conducting daily personal health screenings, scanning into each building that is entered, and staying home and reporting feeling ill to health care providers.”

 What Resources Are Available to My Family and Me?

 In addition to the CDC resources online, each school has its own resources for parents and students.
 At KU, families concerned about their student’s safety can refer to the Novel Coronavirus (COVID-19) Information page on the KU website for more information.
 Florida International University and Auburn University also regularly update their COVID-19 pages with the latest information on the schools’ handling of the pandemic.

 “[Our site] includes a comprehensive and regularly updated plan for topics such as travel, international guests and students, events, research, as well as testing and contact testing,” said Neufeld.
 “Planning for the wide variety of needs for faculty in all disciplines, students from all areas of the world, and individuals experiencing a variety of different challenges brought on by this pandemic is a big task and an incredibly important part of serving our local and global community.”